 The second you should use to sell your products is JD.com also called Jingdong Mall (京东商城 Jing Dong Shang Cheng in Chinese was founded in 1998 by Liu Qiangdong.
 It is now headquartered in Beijing and is one of the main B2C e-commerce platforms in China.

 Here is a capture of JD.com layout with air purifiers being listed with their price and characteristics.

 Now that you know where you can sell your products, you have to attract Chinese visitors to these websites but most importantly, you have to raise your brand awareness.
 Using online PR by doing interviews for online websites, will make your brand more visible to the Chinese potential customer.

 The best way to use E-PR for an air purifier brand is by being present on targeted and specialized websites such as PCHOME.net.
-This a Chinese website talking solely about electronic products like household products, laptops, mobile phones, camera, and of course, air purifiers.
+This is a Chinese website talking solely about electronic products like household products, laptops, mobile phones, cameras, and of course, air purifiers.

 An article published on PC home